maira-abid/ServX/README.md

 LUMS CS-360 Project

 Android Application to provide services to Cars.
-Require android phone with minimum API of 23.
+Requires android phone with minimum API of 23.